opencontext/arches-via-docker/README.md

 Below are properties to edit to change how Arches deploy.
 If you want to deploy this on your own machine (localhost), setting `DJANGO_DEBUG=True` is useful to see and diagnose useful error messages in the Arches Django application.
 Be sure to set `DJANGO_DEBUG=False` for deployments on the public Web. *NOTE* if you run this on your localhost, this Docker build will currently make your Arches application available to your browser via [http://127.0.0.1:8004/](http://127.0.0.1:8004/) *on port 8004*, not the usual 8000.
 This nonstandard port was chosen in case your local host has other applications already running on port 8000.

-If you set `BUILD_PRODUCTION=True`, be sure you have well over 8GB of system RAM. `BUILD_PRODUCTION=True` will invoke the Arches `manage.py build_production` command, and this command is *very* resource intensive and time consuming.
-You will likely get errors that will cause your build to fail if you do a production build on a server with only 8GB of RAM.

 ```properties
 DJANGO_MODE=DEV